instantiator/open-social-distributor/docs/post-composition.md

 1. Any tags that will fit, if the tags should appear on the post

 By default, tags will not exceed 50% of the allowed character space.
 If not all tags will fit on a post, a random selection of the available tags is used.

+### Images

+As described above, images are assigned to the various posts that make up a thread.

+* For Mastodon, images will be assigned starting from the first post, at 4 per post.
+* For Facebook, all images (unlimited) will be assigned to the first post.
+* For LinkedIn, all images will be assigned to the first post, up to 9.
+* For Discord, all images will be assigned to the first post, up to 10.

+**A message that is to be posted across all 4 of these networks should be constrained by the lowest common denominator, ie. a maximum of 9 images.**

 ### Breaks